andreifoldes/o-timeusediary/docs/index.md

 ---

-O-ELIDDI is open-source software designed for research purposes.
+O-TUD is open-source software designed for research purposes.
 See individual documentation pages for detailed setup instructions.